-You do not have to be in this study for your baby to receive treatment for his/her condition.
+You do not have to allow your baby to be in this study for your baby to receive treatment for his/her condition.

-If you do not want to be in this study, you can choose to receive the hospital's usual care for you/your baby.
+If you do not want to allow your baby to be in this study, you can choose to receive the hospital's usual care for you/your baby.
 The hospital's usual care is treatment with either morphine or methadone and your baby's medical team will decide when the dose is changed.

-Can I be taken out of the study even if I want to continue?
+Can my baby be taken out of the study even if I want my baby to continue?

-Yes, the study doctor (or head researcher) can take you/your baby out of the study if:
+Yes, the study doctor (or head researcher) can take your baby out of the study if:

-- It is not in you/your baby's best interest to continue. - Your baby has an side effect or complication related to NOWS which is considered serious and may prolong the stay in the hospital (seizure, unable to take medication by mouth either due to increased stools, breathing or feeding difficulties). - The study is stopped for any reason.
+- It is not in your baby's best interest to continue. - Your baby has an side effect or complication related to NOWS which is considered serious and may prolong the stay in the hospital (seizure, unable to take medication by mouth either due to increased stools, breathing or feeding difficulties). - The study is stopped for any reason.

-What information will be collected about me in the study?
+What information will be collected about me/my baby in the study?